Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Nonlinear transfer and scattering structure

-\begin{proof} Subtracting the linearised comparison system from the nonlinear Maxwell--Higgs equations yields an inhomogeneous linear system for $(F-F^{\mathrm{lin}},\,\phi-\varphi^{\mathrm{lin}})$ whose source terms are at least quadratic in $(F,\phi)$.
-Applying the inhomogeneous estimates in the linear package $\Lin_{k}^{(m)}$ and using the small-data bounds on $(F,\phi)$ from the nonlinear bootstrap gives
+\begin{proof} Subtracting the linearised comparison system from the nonlinear Maxwell-Higgs equations yields an inhomogeneous linear system for $(F-F^{\mathrm{lin}},\,\phi-\varphi^{\mathrm{lin}})$ whose source terms are at least quadratic in $(F,\phi)$.
+Applying the inhomogeneous estimates in the linear estimates collected in $\Lin_{k}^{(m)}$ and using the small-data bounds on $(F,\phi)$ from the nonlinear bootstrap gives

 uniformly in $\tau_{1}$.
 Passing to the limit $\tau_{1}\to\pm\infty$ in the $r^{p}$ hierarchy and using the definition of the asymptotic data norms yields \eqref{eq:quadratic-scattering}.
 The Fr\'echet differentiability at $0$ follows by evaluating \eqref{eq:quadratic-scattering} on rescaled data $\lambda U$ and dividing by $\lambda$. \end{proof}